C tactile afferent: Role in pain

 While these neurons are non-nociceptive and likely mediate low threshold innocuous mechanical sensations, in the context of background muscle pain using hypertonic saline they have been shown to mediate allodynia - pain due to a non-painful stimulus.
 Later, the role of CTs was also found in mediating allodynia in the model of a delayed onset muscle soreness, i.e. pain following eccentric exercise.

 Recently, several animal studies have shown the role of C-LTMRs in neuropathic pain behaviors, which suggests that both mechanical and cold allodynia, but not heat hyperalgesia, is mediated by them.

 Pain modulation

 In humans, their role in pain increase has been contested as, in some instances, they have been shown to reduce pain, depending on the context of the stimulus.
 This dual role is also confirmed by the markers found for C-LTMRs in animal models, i.e. some markers are glutaminergic and some are GABAergic in nature.

 Role in pleasantness

 In humans, these CTs have always been linked to pleasant touch behavior and are most responsive during slow gentle stroking of a brush with the velocity of 3 cm/s.
 CT neurons project to the insular cortex in the brain, and the firing frequency of CT neurons correlate with perceived pleasantness of skin stroking.
+Further research has also shown that the speed with which humans stroke their partners and parents stroke their babies also fall mostly into the C tactile optimal range of about 1-10 cm/s.